u-boot/u-boot/tools/buildman/buildman.rst

 that branch.
 In this case it will automatically rebuild commits which have changed (and remove its old results for that commit).
 It is possible to build a branch for one board, then later build it for another board.
 This adds to the output, so now you have results for two boards.
-If you want buildman to re-build a commit it has already built (e.g. because of a toolchain update), use the -f flag.
+If you want Buildman to re-build a commit it has already built (e.g. because of a toolchain update), use the -f flag.